google/accompanist/docs/updating.md

 This doc is mostly for maintainers.

 ## New features & bugfixes
-All new features should be submitted and merged into the `main` branch.
+All new features should be uploaded as PRs against the `main` branch.

-Once merged there, they should then be merged into the `snapshot` branch:
+Once merged into `main`, they should be merged into the `snapshot` branch:

 ``` sh
 git checkout main && git pull